Skip to Content

 There is also strong evidence that eating plenty of fibre is associated with a lower risk of heart disease, stroke, type 2 diabetes and bowel cancer.

-Water is essential for weight loss as your body needs to be performing at its best to aid weight loss efforts.
+Water is essential for weight loss as your body needs to be performing at its best.

 Drinking plenty of water is also important for general health and wellbeing – after all the human body is made up of 60% water.